 Sponsorship:

-What is the Target Budget: Unknown for Bike Month 2024-25.
+What is the Target Budget: $15,000 for Bike Month 2025-26.
+The budget for Bike Month 2024-25 was $13,350.
 A minimum of $6,000 will be needed for a mass t-shirt order; this figure is only based on costs from previous years.
-The target budget for Bike Month 2023-24 was $12,000.
+The t-shirt order for Bike Month 2024-25 was $12,190.

-What items do you want to spend the budget on: Bus Boards, Facebook Ads, T-shirts, T-shirt design services by Weiskamp, Backpack Reflectors, Other Gifts for Participants
+What items do you want to spend the budget on: Bus Boards, Facebook Ads, T-shirts, T-shirt design services by Dixon Graphics (if MTD does not design the shirt), Backpack Reflectors, Other Gifts for Participants

-Who will update, finalize, and distribute the Fundraising Donation Letter: Gabe can begin updating this letter that Charlie and Audrey created in 2022, and then he will send it to Executive Team members to finalize and distribute.
-Other Planning Team members are welcome to review the letter.
-All Planning Team members are encouraged to share this letter with any returning and potential new sponsors.
-However, a non-profit agency to collect funds still needs to be identified.
+Who will update, finalize, and distribute the Fundraising Donation Letter: Gabe updated the letter and flyer that Charlie and Audrey created in 2022, and then he sent it to Executive and Planning Team members for final review.
+All Planning Team members are encouraged to distribute this letter to any returning and potential new sponsors.
+CCRPC will collect all funds.

-Who will be requested to donate to the Bike Month 2024-25 Budget: Carle, OSF, Christie Clinic, Athletico, Neutral Cycle, Trek Bicycle Champaign, Durst Cycle, Common Ground Food Co-Op, Veo, University of Illinois, New Belgium Brewing Company (local distributor, or Environmental Stewardship Grants Program information is available at http://www.newbelgium.com/sustainability/Community/Philanthropy.aspx), Riggs Brewery, University Group, Industrial Donut, Body ‘n’ Sole, Vista Outdoor, Rugged Outdoors, 25 O’Clock Brewery, BR Bikes, MTD, Champaign County Conservation & Design (CCDC) Foundation, Champaign County Forest Preserve District (CCFPD) Foundation, Urbana Park District, i3 Broadband, Wolfram, Busey Bank, University of Illinois Community Credit Union (UICCU), Champaign Park District, CUrbanism Club.
+Who will be requested to donate to the Bike Month 2025-26 Budget:

+Bike Share: Veo

+Bike Shops: BikeLab, BR Bikes and Repairs, Durst Cycle and Fitness, Trek Bicycle Champaign

+Bike & Urbanist Groups: Champaign County Bikes (CCB), CUrbanism Club, Prairie Cycle Club (PCC), The Bike Project (TBP) of Urbana-Champaign

+Businesses: 25 O’Clock Brewery, Athletico, Busey Bank, Common Ground Food Co-Op, Esquire Lounge, Forage Kitchen, i3 Broadband, Industrial Donut, Riggs Brewery, University of Illinois Community Credit Union (UICCU), Vista Outdoor, Watsons, Wolfram

+Educational Institutions: Parkland College, University of Illinois

+Healthcare Organizations: Carle Health, Christie Clinic, OSF

+Leasing Companies: Community Property Management (CPM), Royse+Brinkmeyer, University Group

+Local Governments: Champaign-Urbana Public Health District (CUPHD), Champaign-Urbana Mass Transit District (MTD)

+Municipalities: City of Champaign, City of Urbana, Village of Savoy, Village of Mahomet, Village of Rantoul, Village of St. Joseph

+Parks and Foundations: Champaign County Design and Conservation Foundation (CCDCF), Champaign County Forest Preserve District (CCFPD) Foundation, Champaign Park District, Urbana Park District

-When will the Fundraising Deadline be to determine how much money we have to spend on Bike Month: Friday, August 16
+When will the Fundraising Deadline be to determine how much money we have to spend on Bike Month: Friday, August 29

 Fundraising Donations:

-What do we want the Bike Month Donation Purpose to be: Unknown for Bike to Work Day 2024-25.
-It could go towards C-U SRTS Project supplies and expenses, since that group did not receive its IDOT SRTS award in 2024.
-However, a non-profit agency to collect funds still needs to be identified.
-Bike to Work Day 2023-24 donations were directed to the Friends of the Kickapoo Rail Trail (KRT) to purchase a maintenance vehicle and tools.
+What do we want the Bike Month Donation Purpose to be: Safe Routes to School, Facilities, and Education, and the Earn-A-Bike program.
+Donations will be collected by and go towards the C-U SRTS Project to fund its supplies and expenses, since that group did not receive its IDOT SRTS award in the 2023 cycle.

 Advertising: